 Manuscripts on botanical and all other subject matters are to be submitted to the Editor, Associate Professor Hugh Tan, at email@example.com.

 Manuscripts must be in English.
-Authors whose native language is not English should have their work reviewed by a person well-versed in the English language before submitting the manuscript.
+Authors whose native language is not English should have their work checked by a person well versed in the English language before submitting the manuscript.
 It is not the responsibility of the Editor(s) or reviewer(s) to provide language assistance, and manuscripts may be rejected if poorly written.
 Manuscripts must be in Microsoft® Word (.doc or .docx) word processing software format.
-All submissions must be in compliance with the Nature in Singapore formatting style.
+All submissions must be in compliance with the NiS formatting style.
 For the convenience of authors, a Template for Authors with the NiS formatting style is provided for the preparation of a manuscript for submission.
 For more information on the NiS journal formatting style, please download the Style Guide for Nature in Singapore and Lee Kong Chian Natural History Museum (For Editors).

-Once the manuscript is provisionally accepted, it is returned to the author with the recommendations of the referee(s) and Editor.
+Once the manuscript is provisionally accepted, it is returned to the author with the recommendations of the reviewer(s) and corresponding Editor.
 The author(s) must respond to each of the comments and incorporate necessary changes into the manuscript.
-The author(s) should also provide justification for any disagreement with the recommendations.
+The author(s) should also provide justification for any disagreement with the recommendations via email to the corresponding Editor.

-If an author disagrees with the comments of the referee(s), the author is required to provide reasons via email to the Editor.
-Manuscripts will only be accepted once the author has addressed all of the recommendations or comments of the referee(s), and ensured that the format of the manuscript and illustrations comply with the format of this journal.
-If the format of the corrected manuscript is not found to be satisfying, the Editor may request the author(s) to re-format the manuscript (also applicable to figures, illustrations, and tables).
-This would necessarily result in a delay in publication.
+Manuscripts will only be accepted once the author has addressed all of the recommendations or comments of the reviewer(s), and ensured that the format of the manuscript and illustrations comply with the format of NiS.
+If the format of the corrected manuscript is not found to be suitable, the corresponding Editor may request the author(s) to re-format the manuscript (also applicable to figures, illustrations, and tables).
+This would necessarily delay the publication of the manuscript.